Memed Abashidze: Biography

 In November 1917, he was elected to the National Council of Georgia.
 During the Turkish occupation of Batumi in 1918, he stayed in the region and was arrested for his criticism of the Turkish authorities.
 He escaped from the Trebizond prison later that year and welcomed the declaration of the independent Democratic Republic of Georgia in May 1918.
 When the British took control of Batumi from the Ottomans in December 1918, Abashidze returned to the city and organized the Congress of the People of Adjara which campaigned against the British installed government headed by the Russian Cadet Maslov.
 The movement forced the British military administration to organize local parliamentary elections on August 31 1919.
 Abashidze became chairman of the newly elected Mejlis (National Assembly) which was soon to become a scene of heated struggle between pro-Georgian and Turkophile factions.
 Abashidze renewed his campaign calling for the incorporation of Adjara into Georgia with an autonomous status and criticizing the Allies’ attempts to turn Batumi into a free port.
 Upon the evacuation of the British, Georgian army entered Batumi on July 8 1920, but the question of Adjara’s autonomy remained still open.

 When Soviet Russia’s Red Army occupied Georgia in February–March 1921, Abashizde resigned his position in the Mejlis and chose a policy of reconciliation with the newly established Bolshevik regime.
 He became a member of the Revolutionary Committee of the Batumi district and took part in drafting the first constitution of the Adjar ASSR.
 Although the Soviet authorities were suspicious of Abashidze, he was still well treated and received a pension thanks probably to his erstwhile ties with Joseph Stalin who worked in Batumi in the early 1900s.
 In 1935, he became the head of the Adjarian section of the Writers’ Union of Georgia.
-During the Great Purges, however, he was arrested on trumped-up charges of treason and executed later that year.
+During the Great Purges, however, he was arrested on trumped-up charges of treason and executed in 1937.
 His family members were also repressed.
 Abashidze was rehabilitated only in 1957.